What is Potassium?

 Pretty important, right?

-The RDA for an average adult is 4.7 grams of potassium per day.
+The RDI for an average adult is 4.7 grams of potassium per day.

 You may find these potassium-rich foods in your kitchen: lean meats, dark leafy greens, avocados, salmon, legumes, apricots, pineapples and bananas!